4ntoine/libadblockplus-android/README.md

     ./gradlew assemble

-This will generate *.apk in 'libadblockplus-android-webviewapp/build/outputs/apk/' directory.
+This will generate *.apk in the 'libadblockplus-android-webviewapp/build/outputs/apk/' directory.